Blog

 Effortless NIST Compliance, Around the Clock

-The Health Insurance Portability and Accountability Act of 1996, a US-based regulation, aims to protect PII in healthcare services.
+The Health Insurance Portability and Accountability Act of 1996, a US-based regulation, aims to protect PHI handled by covered entities and business associates.
 It modernized and standardized the flow of health information in electronic systems to protect patient privacy and prevent data fraud or theft.

 The Privacy Rule of HIPAA aims to protect health information while ensuring an uninterrupted flow of information to facilitate healthcare efficiency and quality.